 Effective Minor Injury Representation Matters

 The Nova Scotia “minor injury” legislation is complicated and confusing (even to some inexperienced lawyer).
 The lawyer at McKiggan Hebert have prepared a helpful infographic flow chart to help you determine if your injury is going to be capped by the “minor injury” legislation.
 We created the flow chart to train other lawyer at a Canadian Bar Association conference, and we are sharing it here as a public resource.
-You can get a free copy by clicking here.

 Whether your injuries are minor or major in nature, if you were injured through the fault of another, you deserve compensation for the inconvenience and pain and suffering that may result from the other person’s negligence.
 The majority of “minor injury” claims are settled without having to go to court.